michael-collins/feeling-responsive/collections/_assignments/project-1.md

 **Project theme:** Primitives

-In art and design, primitives are starting points.
-These objects are the starting point for a larger, more complex thing.
-Either in the
+Primitives are starting points.
+These are objects that act as elements that you can arrange into more complex designs, or upon which details and complexity can be embedded.
+Primitives have no context and no meaning until it is instilled and it is through the manipulation and transformation of these elements that meaning and context can be constructed.
+Take the toy building block created by .

 We often think of the term '_primitive'_ negatively to mean "less advanced"or "not as good."
 There are other ways that we could frame this term.
 For instance, primitives are the core building blocks upon which we concentrate complexity.
 In this way, primitives form the foundation upon which everything is built.
 In